-Experts from the Institute for Machine Tools and Industrial Management (iwb) and the Bavarian Laser Center (blz) will kick things off with an introductory presentation on the topic and then go into greater detail on a guide tour of selected innovation drivers in the respective sector.
+Experts from the Institute for Machine Tools and Industrial Management (iwb) and the Bavarian Laser Center (blz) kicked things off with an introductory presentation on the topic and then went into greater detail on a guide tour of selected innovation drivers in the respective sector.

-Experts from the iwb and the blz will be available to answer questions after the tour.
+Experts from the iwb and the blz were available to answer questions after the tour.

 The guided tours gave visitors a specific overview on the following topics:

 Inline process monitoring of laser beam welding (iwb)

 Laser beam welding as a future-oriented joining technology enables a high degree of flexibility in production.
 In order to achieve reproducible and reliable welding results, increasingly diverse systems for intelligent process monitoring are being developed and qualified for application within production processes.

 The guided tour therefore provides you an overview of the latest system technology, direct contact with manufacturers and a comprehensive outlook on future developments.

 Guidance and shaping of high power laser radiation (blz)

 Due to the development of new beam sources, ever increasing laser power is available for materials processing, in the past few years.
 In order to use this high power in the most effective way, it is of a great importance to consider carefully in advance, how the laser beam should be applied to the work piece.
 The guided tour gives insight into different possibilities for the guidance and shaping of high power laser radiation and presents the portfolio of selected providers.